Actipro/Avalonia-Controls/Documentation/topics/themes/image-provider.md

 *A single raster image that is altered to show normal, disabled, monochrome, and monochrome disabled states in both light and dark themes*

+> [!IMPORTANT]
+> [ImageProvider](xref:@ActiproUIRoot.Media.ImageProvider) can only adapt image types for which it has logic to handle.
+The supported image types are `DrawingImage` and `Bitmap`.
+Other image types, like SVG images from the `Avalonia.Svg` NuGet package, are not currently supported.

 ## Usage Scenarios for ImageProvider

 Common scenarios for using an image provider (and generally [DynamicImage](../shared/controls/dynamic-image.md) controls) are: